§ 13-3624. Emergency orders of protection

 4. If the court finds that the defendant may inflict bodily injury or death on the plaintiff, the defendant may be prohibited from possessing or purchasing a firearm for the duration of the order.

-E. An emergency order of protection expires at the close of the next day of judicial business following the day of issue or seventy-two hours after issuance, whichever is longer, unless otherwise continued by the court.
+E. An emergency order of protection expires seven calendar days after issuance, unless otherwise continued by the court.

 G. The availability of an emergency order of protection is not affected by either party leaving the residence.